Your BJJ Guide

 • Why BJJ Isn’t About Memorizing Techniques

-How the brain works and why this can be a better learning method.
+How the brain works and why this approach can be an effective learning method.

 BJJ Fanatics